-Why might a Shoulder Arthroscopy be needed?
+Why you might need?
+Shoulder Arthroscopy

 A shoulder arthroscopy is performed when shoulder pain hasn’t responded to non-surgical treatments such as physiotherapy.
 The procedure involves using a camera which is inserted into small incisions in the skin, and is minimally invasive.
 It can be used to diagnose or treat problems that are causing pain or restricting movement in the shoulder.
 Shoulder arthroscopy is often used to remove small pieces of bone that can get trapped, or to repair parts of joints that have been previously damaged.